SAP-docs/preview.developer.concur.com/src/api-guides/e-receipts-new.markdown

 4. If the user does not log in for **six months** the `refresh_token` will expire and the user’s partner account and SAP Concur account will be **de-linked**.
 To prevent this from happening, build a scheduled job that scans your database for expiration dates and refreshes tokens X days prior to expiration.
 Refer [Refreshing A Token API](https://developer.concur.com/api-reference/authentication/apidoc.html#refreshing-a-token-) for the post body description and example.

+* Watch [youtube video](https://youtu.be/ikCU1235QJA?t=300) which explains the difference between fresh token and access token.
+* Watch [youtube video](https://youtu.be/ikCU1235QJA?t=440) about how to refresh the token.

 ### Revoke Token

 You need to revoke a user’s `access_token` if the user terminates their account from your application.
 To revoke a user’s `access_token` call the /app-mgmt/v0/connections endpoint with a **DELETE** action.
 Refer to [revoking a token](https://developer.concur.com/api-reference/authentication/apidoc.html#revoking-a-token-) for more details and the post example.